Pool Flocculant: All You Need to Know

 Filter Assistance

-Turn the pool pump back on, setting it to waste, if possible, to help capture smaller residues that might remain suspended.
+Turn the pool pump back on, setting it to waste if possible, to help capture any remaining suspended particles.

 At Algaefree Australia, we specialise in keeping your pool in immaculate condition by leveraging the latest in pool maintenance technology, including flocculants.
 For professional advice and premium products, contact us today.